Now approved in the UK

 Wegovy Tablets - Definitive Guide

-Wegovy is currently available in the UK as a once-weekly injection used to support weight loss.
-Researchers have also developed a tablet form of semaglutide, the same active ingredient used in Wegovy.
+Novo Nordisk have now developed a tablet form of semaglutide, the same active ingredient used in Wegovy injections.

-This guide explains what Wegovy tablets are, how they work, when they might become available in the UK, and how they compare with other weight loss treatments that are already available here.
+This guide explains what Wegovy tablets are, how they work, and how they compare with other weight loss treatments that are already available here.

 What are Wegovy tablets?